Seismic source: Air gun

 An air gun is used for marine reflection and refraction surveys.
 It consists of one or more pneumatic chambers that are pressurized with compressed air at pressures from 14 to 21 MPa (2000 to 3000 lbf/in2).
 Air guns are submerged below the water surface and towed behind a seismic ship.
-When an air gun is fired, a solenoid is triggered which releases high pressure air from one chamber to the back of a shuttle that is normally held in balance between the two equally pressurised chambers.
+When an air gun is fired, a solenoid is triggered that releases high pressure air from one chamber to the back of a shuttle that is normally held in balance between the two equally pressurised chambers.
 The instant lowering of air pressure in the first chamber allows the shuttle to move rapidly into the first chamber, releasing a high pressure air reservoir that is behind the shuttle in the second chamber through ports directly into the sea producing a pulse of acoustic energy.
 Air gun arrays may consist of up to 48 individual air guns with different size chambers or certain air guns volumes may be clustered together.
 The firing of all of the array is controlled by gun controller and is usually done to within a ± 1 or 2 millisecond tolerance, the aim being to create the optimum initial shock wave followed by the minimum reverberation of the air bubble(s).
 Since the shuttle is magnetised, the rapid movement into the first chamber on releasing the solenoid value provides a small current that is in effect a timing signal for the firing gun that is returned to the gun controller.
 A near-field hydrophone located at a known measured distance from the gun port can also be used to time the first break signal into the hydrophone for accurate gun timing verification.